Tigran Khzmalyan

 Tigran Khzmalyan (also known as Xmalian; Տիգրան Խզմալյան) is an Armenian politician, literary scholar and film director.
 Since 2018, Khzmalyan serves as the chairman of the European Party of Armenia.
 Since 2023, Khzmalyan serves as the chair of the Board of Trustees of PanEuropa Armenia.

 Early life and career

 Tigran Khzmalyan was born in 1963 in Yerevan.
 Khzmalyan's father, Eduard, was a construction engineer, who worked on several historically important buildings in Yerevan, including the Moscow Cinema.

-Until 2008, when he was fired for allegedly political reasons, Khzmalyan taught film theory at the Yerevan State University.
+Until 2008, when he was allegedly fired for political reasons, Khzmalyan taught film theory at the Yerevan State University.
 In 2010, he became the first Cinema and Television workshop chief at the Department of Tourism and Advertisement at the Russian-Armenian University.

 In early 1990s, Khzmalyan worked as a correspondent for the Armenian International Magazine.